 This competitive funding opportunity will continue to support projects that benefit areas outside of the major capital cities.
 Successful projects will receive grants of up to \$10 million from the Commonwealth.

-Projects of similar size will compete against each other, so small community projects will not compete against larger community projects.
+Projects of similar size will compete against each other, so small community projects will not compete against major infrastructure proposals.